 - The ATC members and lecture series' sponsors to select 'best-of' past series in CDS, to use as pilot entries, classify them per discipline domain and equip them with keywords that will help web searched in the future.
 Done, as far as pilot entries is concerned.
 Keywords are still to come in.
 See result HERE.

 - Propose content for a corporate wrapping of each lecture in youtube.
 Done.
 ATC and CERN Communications opted for the CERN logo clip as per other CERN youtube channels, instead of tailored AT - see example HERE.
 Original idea to ask the CERN communications team to make a few seconds' teaser to place at the entry of the future youtube channel is not exactly abandoned, but we shouldn't wait due to the wrapper.
 If done, it can be inspired by TEDx talks' introduction, where keywords are flying around in music to introduce the topic.

 - Use an automated tool to wrap existing CDS video records in the 'corporate' wrapper.
 IT/CDA-IC recently made a tool for slides' inclusion but not for short video clips, as suggested in the point above.

-- Prepare the script (in CERN IT CDA-IC section) that will merge the channels (slides mostly with temporary intersection of the lecturer's face) in order for the existing CDS records to be uploadable to youtube.
-In the IT e-learning project we documented the tool to use for that (ffmpeg).
-This is not there yet, in Audiovisual infrastructure.
+- Prepare an (ffmpeg-based) script (in IT/CDA-IC) that will merge the channels (mostly show the slides, with periodical intersection of the lecturer's face) in order for the existing CDS records to be optimally displayed in youtube.
+This is being developed in summer 2018 according to this workflow.
+Done.

 Project initiator/coordinator: Maria Dimou / Academic Training Committee chairperson and IT e-learning project leader.